In addition to special workshops, art projects, and direct actions we offer these regular initiatives:

 Gene Stoltzfus Library

-The Gene Stoltzfus Peace Library is a lending library with over 1400 titles and a gathering space open to local activist organizations.
-It is located in the lower level of Simone Weil House (a community house co-owned by the Mennonite Worker and the Minnesota Institute for Contemplation and Healing).
+The Gene Stoltzfus Peace Library is a lending library with nearly 1500 titles and a gathering space open to local activist organizations.
+The Peace Library also houses the CPI office.

 Sacred Subversion Series

-Featuring authors who combine scholarship with activism, the Sacred Subversion Series gather prophetic voices from across North America to challenge the complex set of systems and myths that oppress people around the world while, at the same time, offering a compelling vision of community.
+Gathering prophetic voices from across North America to challenge the systems and myths that oppress people around the world while, at the same time, offer a compelling vision of community.